 The embassy will make all endeavours to carry out the required biometric capture during your appointment.
 However, unforeseen problems may arise either during the appointment or during the subsequent processing.
 If the embassy is unable to capture the required biometric data, including photo of children, you may have to come back to the embassy for a new appointment.
 The embassy cannot be held responsible for any inconvenience, financial or otherwise, this may cause.

-Australian visa - must be documented by Visa Entitlement Verification Online (VEVO).
+Australian visas and resident status must be documented by Visa Entitlement Verification Online (VEVO).

 Fill in the correct information, i.e. date of birth, nationality, passport number and either visa grant number, visa evidence number, transaction reference number or password.
 For more assistance, please contact the Australian immigration authorities.